saaj03/cybersecurity-elevate-lab/README.md

-# task1-port-scan
-Cybersecurity Internship Task 1: Local Network Port Scan using Nmap
+# Task 1 – Scan Local Network for Open Ports using Nmap

+## 🔍 Objective
+Perform a basic network reconnaissance to detect devices and open ports in the local network using Nmap.

+## 🛠 Tools Used
+- macOS Terminal
+- Nmap 7.97

+## 📡 Target IP Range